blindfuchskatz/prefix_search/README.md

 During the execution of the e2e tests the run time for each implemented algorithm is measure and printed into std::out for comparison purpose.

-## Adding new algorithms for investigations
+## Adding new Algorithms for Investigations

 The project have a plug in structure.
-All current investigated are implemented in the [algorithm](./src/algorithm) directory.
+All current investigated algorithm are implemented in the [algorithm](./src/algorithm) directory.

 If you want to add a new algorithm just place your source and header next to the existing ones.
 The new algorithm must derive from the interface class [PrefixSearchAlgorithm](./src/PrefixSearchAlgorithm.h).

-After storing the new algorithm source and header file append the source file name at the end of the following [CMakeLists](./CMakeLists.txt) section.
+After storing the new algorithm source and header file, append the source file name at the end of the following [CMakeLists](./CMakeLists.txt) section.

         set(COMMON_SOURCESset(COMMON_SOURCES
             SomeAlgorithmSourceFiles.cpp